DigitalProductInnovationAndDevelopment/Anti-Pattern-Analysis/plugin/README.md

 <!-- Plugin description -->

+## Anti-Pattern Detection Plugin

-This plugin aims to provide tools and methodologies for identifying and addressing common anti-patterns in software development.
-By analyzing code bases, we aim to catch potential deadlocks, performance issues, and unnecessary code snippets that can impede maintainability, scalability, and overall software quality.
+This plugin provides a tool for identifying and addressing anti-patterns in Java code bases.
+Enhance your code's reliability with automated analysis and actionable insights.

+**Key Features:**

+- Detects deadlocks and performance issues with static and dynamic code analysis.
+- Improves maintainability, scalability, and software quality.

+**Detectable Anti-Patterns:**

+- **For Loop Database Anti-Performance:** Identifies inefficient database access patterns within loops that can lead to performance bottlenecks.

+To run the plugin, open the plugin window by going to `View -> Tool Windows -> Anti-Pattern Detection` or by using the right sidebar, then fill the required configurations for your project and click on the `Run Analysis` button.
+The plugin will analyze the current project and display the results

+### Supported Languages

+Currently, the plugin supports the following languages:

+- Java and Kotlin (Note: Kotlin support is experimental)

+More languages will be supported in the future.

+### Privacy

+Your code is yours.
+This plugin does not collect any data from your code or send it to any external servers.
+Everything stays on your machine.

 <!-- Plugin description end -->

-## Installation
+### Building and Running the Plugin

 To build the plugin, run the following command: